victorsfonseca/victorsfonseca/README.md

 Hi, I'm Victor,

-I'm a software and automation engeneer, but I'm not working on it right now.
-So, my projects here are only personal and for study.
+I'm a software and automation engeneer.
+My projects here are only personal and for study.
 For a while...

 You can find me here too.
 Send me a message.
 <p align="left">